 - Structure your search for a true partner: Before hiring, clearly define the role’s responsibilities and desired outcomes.
 A thoughtful interview process that assesses problem-solving skills and cultural alignment is essential for finding the right fit.

-What is a Chief of Staff and Why Do You Need One?
+What is a Chief of Staff?
+(And Why You Might Need One)

 A Chief of Staff is a senior-level strategic partner who works alongside a top executive, often the CEO.
 This role is not an executive assistant; instead, a Chief of Staff acts as a confidant and an operator, ensuring the leader’s vision is translated into action across the organization.
 They are the connective tissue between the executive office and other departments, managing communication, overseeing key projects, and acting as a sounding board for new ideas.